-A rebound relationship can simply be defined as a relationship a person gets into because he wants to avail the positives of a relationship he just got out from.
-Or he was forced to call off that relationship.
-This person tries to nurture the same feelings in a rebound that he had for his ex.
+A rebound relationship can simply be defined as a relationship that happens very quickly after a breakup.
+In such relationships, a person tries to nurture the same feelings that they had for their ex.
 This starts very well initially, but because the feelings are forced, artificial and superficial, gradually a rebound relationship phases out.

-Most people take considerable time to bond with someone, it is but only natural that detachment too takes some time.
-Rebound relationships too follow phases or stages, and in a true rebound, they can be considered quite predictable.
-The concept a of rebound relationship generally arises from emotional insecurity a person gets caught into after a painful breakup.
-People also feel need to distract themselves from the hurt and jump into a rebound relationship soon.
+Most people take considerable time to bond with someone, it is but only natural that detachment also takes some time.
+Rebound relationships too follow phases or stages, and in a typical rebound, they can be considered quite predictable.

 The Rebound Relationship Psychology

-When your relationship is over and you finally comprehend that you can’t go back to how things were before: then you start realising that it is time to look forward.
-But you are too numb to move on and you are still not ready to get into another relationship.
+When your relationship is over and you finally comprehend that you can’t go back to how things were before, you start realizing that it is time to look forward.
+But you may feel too numb to move on and not ready to get into another relationship.
 These are the times that people get into a rebound in love.

-You get attracted to someone, maybe in a party or meet someone randomly: Rebound usually happens with someone you have formally friendzoned, or an old flame or someone who is drastically different from your environment.
-And mind you, rebound relationships generally feel like love – because you are so hard trying it out, it feels perfect initially.
+You get attracted to someone new, who you may have met socially or through a dating app.
+Rebound can also happen with someone you have formally friendzoned, an old flame, or someone who is drastically different from your environment.
+And mind you, rebound relationships generally feel like love because you are trying so hard, it feels perfect initially.

 2. Intimacy in a rebound relationship

-They say, cure of a broken relationship is sleeping with others.
-You feel sad thinking about how you remained faithful towards someone who didn’t appreciate you.
-Especially if you are cheated on in your previous relationship, then you need your rebound relationship to make you feel sexy and beautiful.
+They say the cure to a broken relationship is sleeping with others.
+You feel sad thinking about how you remained faithful toward someone who didn’t appreciate you.
+Especially if you were cheated on in your previous relationship, then you need your rebound relationship to make you feel sexy and beautiful.

 3. Show off

-Break up, especially after a long-term committed relationship is hard, not only on yourself but also on your social reputation.
-Rumours spread like wildfire and people start looking at you differently.
-You don’t like being the villain in public eye and you absolutely hate being an object of pity.
+Breaking up, especially after a long-term committed relationship is hard, not only on yourself but also on your social reputation.
+Rumors spread like wildfire and people start looking at you differently.
+You don’t like being the villain in the public eye and you absolutely hate being an object of pity.

-To others you may seem moody but some of your extreme reactions have deep-seeded reason in your breakup.
+To others, you may seem moody but some of your extreme reactions may be rooted in your breakup.
 If your new partner does something mildly irritating and you react violently because that is something your ex used to do.
 This is undeniably very unfair to your new partner.

-There comes a point in a rebound relationship where you realise it’s a sham.
-To no fault of your new partner you don’t feel attracted towards them anymore.
-This is because you realise a lot of things.
+There comes a point in a rebound relationship where you realize it’s a sham.
+For no fault of your new partner, you don’t feel attracted toward them anymore.
+This is because you realize a lot of things.
 First of all, you have finally come to terms with the fact that you are not over your breakup yet nor over your ex.
-This is the first healthy step towards healing.
+This is the first healthy step toward healing.

 How Long Do Rebound Relationships Last?